+Learning outcomes

-Learning On successful completion of this subject, students should be able to: outcomes solve real-life problems involving mathematical concepts ar construct appropriate graphs, charts and tables and interpret then extract information from written text, graphs and tables and critica evaluate this information and evidence describe the structure of the atom and relate this to the formation molecules and ions identify chemical compounds which make up organisms and classif organic molecules according to the arrangement of the chemic bonds describe energy changes in chemical reactions and identify ar explain chemical reactions important in the environment explain the role of living systems in the cycling of matter and flow energy, and apply the principles of the Scientific Method to solving problems science and assess conclusions in relation to evidence and sources Subject content In this subject students will learn about: basic mathematical operations and data handling simple and complex substances biologically important molecules chemical reactions and energy biochemical reactions and energy, and applying concepts: global climate change.
-This subject will consist of two three-hour tutorial/workshops each wee plus online activities via the subject's vUWS site.
-Mode of delivery Mode of delivery Online learning requirements Online learning requirements Essential Online learning requirements plus online activities via the subject's vUWS site.
-Online learning requirements Essential plus online activities via the subject's vUWS site.
-Essential texts The College Fundamentals of science student workbook , Western Sydne Online learning requirements Essential plus online activities via the subject's vUWS site.
-Essential texts The College Fundamentals of science student workbook , Western Sydne University The College, Sydney.
-The College Fundamentals of science laboratory manual , Western Sydne Online learning requirements Essential plus online activities via the subject's vUWS site.
-Essential texts The College Fundamentals of science student workbook, Western Sydne University The College, Sydney.
-The College Fundamentals of science laboratory manual, Western Sydne University The College, Sydney.
+On successful completion of this subject, students should be able to:

+- 1. solve real-life problems involving mathematical concepts and construct appropriate graphs, charts and tables and interpret them - 2. extract information from written text, graphs and tables and critically evaluate this information and evidence - 3. describe the structure of the atom and relate this to the formation of molecules and ions - 4. identify chemical compounds which make up organisms and classify organic molecules according to the arrangement of the chemical bonds - 5. describe energy changes in chemical reactions and identify and explain chemical reactions important in the environment - 6. explain the role of living systems in the cycling of matter and flow of energy, and - 7. apply the principles of the Scientific Method to solving problems in science and assess conclusions in relation to evidence and sources.

+Subject content

+In this subject, students will learn about:

+- basic mathematical operations and data handling

+- simple and complex substances

+- biologically important molecules

+- chemical reactions and energy

+- biochemical reactions and energy, and

+- applying concepts: global climate change.

+Mode of delivery

+This subject will consist of two three-hour tutorial/workshops each week plus online activities via the subject's vUWS site.

+Online learning requirements

+Essential requirements

+Essential texts

+The College Fundamentals of science student workbook, Western Sydney University The College, Sydney.

+The College Fundamentals of science laboratory manual, Western Sydney University The College, Sydney.

+Further resources

+Alford, D & Hill, J 2009, Excel HSC biology, Pascal Press, Glebe.

+Alford, D & Hill, J 2009, Excel preliminary biology, Pascal Press, Glebe.